safe-lanes/crewdevnov12/replit.md

 - **Routing**: Wouter

 ### Module Structure
-The codebase is organized into feature modules (`crewing`, `admin`) within the `client/src/modules/` directory, alongside shared components, utilities, hooks, and global types.
+The codebase is organized into feature modules (`crewing`, `admin`, `vessel`, `crew-pool`, `recruitment`) within the `client/src/modules/` directory, alongside shared components, utilities, hooks, and global types.
+Each module has its own dedicated sidebar for navigation when applicable.

 ### UI/UX Decisions
 - **Layout and Alignment**: Content, filter bars, and tables align consistently with screen titles.